ryman1/keeweb-wiki/WebDAV-Config.md

 }
 ```

-Don't want to write to temporary files and use MOVE?
-There's a switch in Settings &rarr; General.
+If you want KeeWeb to write files with PUT, instead of moving temporary file, you can change it with a switch in Settings &rarr; General.

 ## Custom certificates